rtorrent-community/rtorrent-docs/docs/include-cmd-ui.rst

         Typical uses are to change and then restore the active view, or rotate through a set of views.
-        Rotating though views requires querying the current view and the view list, to find the next one.
+        Rotating through views requires querying the current view and the view list, to find the next one.

+        In *rTorrent-PS* 1.1+, view changes trigger event handlers for :term:`event.view.hide` and :term:`event.view.show`.

     ui.torrent_list.layout
     ui.torrent_list.layout.set